Mirielle Wong

 UNIVERSITY OF MICHIGAN

-I am an undergraduate student majoring in Electrical Engineering at the University of Michigan, with a minor in Climate and Space Sciences and Engineering.
-My current research is with Prof. Carolyn Kuranz's group in Nuclear Engineering.
+I am a senior majoring in Electrical Engineering at the University of Michigan, with a minor in Climate and Space Sciences and Engineering, and am a member of the Honors program.
+For the past year and a half, I have worked on undergraduate research with Prof. Carolyn Kuranz's group in Nuclear Engineering, with a focus on the physics of magnetized collisionless shocks in plasmas.

-I love learning about anything and everything.
-This passion for learning fuels my drive to study technology with a focus on interdisciplinary, application-based research.
+I am captivated by research on the physics side of Electrical Engineering that leverages fundamental physics to develop cutting-edge technology and solve imminent, real-world problems.
 I come from a family of academics and engineers and thus feel most at home when I can learn and design solutions without bound.

-In my free time, I write for the sports section of The Michigan Daily, the University of Michigan's independent student newspaper.
-I'm also a member of the Society of Women Engineers.
+In my free time, I write for the sports section of The Michigan Daily, the University of Michigan's independent student newspaper, and am active in outreach efforts with the Society of Women Engineers.

 Undergraduate Research with Kuranz Radiative Astrophysics Team